Protesters gather in Fulton to voice concerns over animal cruelty

 The horse, named Goldie, had escaped from 2156 Justice Road in Itawamba County.
 The horse was a Christmas gift for 10-year-old Grace Pierce by her parents Kevin and Misty Pierce.

-Backlash to the shooting quickly grew on social media, and a candlelight vigil is being planned for Wednesday night at 5 p.m. in front of the sheriff’s department offices in downtown Fulton.
+Backlash to the shooting quickly grew on social media, prompting the candlelight vigil.

 Doll Stanley, a representative from In Defense of Animals, was present at the gathering.
 She told the Times she works with many law enforcement agencies, and they typically have community members trained to handle large animals who they can call upon for help in circumstances like this one.